 One of the most iconic moments in the history of cinema has to be Dorothy clicking her ruby red slippers and saying, "There's no place like home."
 So, it is pretty shocking to think that the original line wasn't in the book.
 In Lyman Frank Baum's The Wonderful Wizard of Oz, the line is, "Take me home to Aunt Em!"
-The original line still has all of the feels, but the movie's line is more general which hopefully meant that it could have more impact with a general audience.
+The original line still has all of the feels, but the movie quote is more general and meant that it could have more impact with the audience as a whole.
 Do you think that they made a wise choice in updating it?

 While we're on the subject of shocking things relating to ruby red slippers, it will astound people doubly to hear that Dorothy's iconic ruby red slippers weren't originally red at all.
 That is another change that was made for the 1939 film.
 (There were a number of changes between the book and the 1939 movie.)
 In The Wonderful Wizard of Oz, Dorothy wears silver slippers.
 The Wizard of Oz was filmed in glorious saturated Technicolor film and it was reported that the producers wanted to use the expensive film-making technique to their full advantage.
 So, they went with punchy, glittery red slippers.
 History proves it was a wise choice.